Jayendra Saraswathi

 Jagadguru Sri Jayendra Saraswathi Shankaracharya Swamigal (born Subrahmanyam S/O Mahadeva Iyer; 18 July 1935 – 28 February 2018) was the 69th Shankaracharya Guru and head or pithadhipati of the Kanchi Kamakoti Peetham.
 Subramanyam Iyer was nominated by his predecessor, Chandrashekarendra Saraswati, as his successor and was given the pontifical title Sri Jayendra Saraswathi on 22 March 1954.

-Sri Jayendra Saraswati Swamigal succeeded Mahaperiyava Chandrashekara Saraswati Swamigal in 1960, a fact not many people know.
+Jayendra Saraswati succeeded Chandrashekarendra Saraswati in 1960,.
 He conducted all the activities of the mutt with the oversight of his Guru out of reverence.
 His successor Sri Vijayendra Saraswati was anointed by the then Senior Pontiff Mahaperiyava during his lifetime in the early 1980s.

 Early life

-Sri Jayendra Saraswathi Swamigal was born as Subrahmanyam to Mahadeva Iyer and Saraswathi Ammal on 18 July 1935.
+Jayendra Saraswathi was born as Subrahmanyam to Mahadeva Iyer and Saraswathi Ammal on 18 July 1935.
 He completed schooling at Irulneeki primary school and at a middle school at nearby Adichapuram village.
 Then he shifted to a veda pathasala at Thiruvanaikoil in Trichy.
 He visited the village on holidays and used to play normal games such as marbles and 'killi-thandu' like other children of his age.
-Chandrashekarendra Saraswathi selected him as his successor, when Sri Jayendra Saraswathi Swamigal was only 19 years old.
+Chandrashekarendra Saraswathi selected him as his successor, when he was only 19 years old.